You can improve the chance of hearing a CFO “Yes” if You know What the CFO looks for in your business case.

-When non financial outcomes help meet important, they deserve value and a place in the business case.
+When non-financial outcomes help meet important business objectives, they deserve value and a place in the business case.

 The answer to such questions can be an emphatic Yes!
 Outcomes qualify as business benefits if they meet two conditions.